 Each student receives a copy of the textbook by Marshall Kirk McKusick, George V. Neville-Neil, and Robert N.M.
 Watson: The Design and Implementation of the FreeBSD Operating System, Second Edition, published by the Addison-Wesley subsidiary of Pearson Education.
 Each student also receives a CD-ROM with a copy of the course notes containing copies of all the overhead slides used in the course and a set of papers that provide supplemental reading to the text book.
 The CD-ROM also contains an extensive set of written notes about each lecture and a set of weekly readings and exercises along with answers to the exercises.
 For an extra $50.00 fee, the overhead slides are available in a 440-page spiral-bound book.

-Week 14) System startup: boot loaders, kernel startup, and system launch
+Lecture 14) System startup: boot loaders, kernel startup, and system launch; system measurement tools.

 Buying the class on video.